The problem with Thanksgiving that it gives many of us a big ole excuse to eat whatever we want.

 Take Back Thanksgiving!

 This year serve your guests a beautiful plate of food that they will savor and actually taste.
 A meal that won’t take a month to prepare.
+Maybe a meal you actually COOK instead of BUY.
 Some of our no sugar desserts don’t require that you even turn on the oven.
 Family will probably not ask where the traditional dishes are, but even so, won’t care once they see and taste your amazing food.
 Don’t tell anyone that it is actually good for them – that would ruin it.
 Start a NEW tradition.

 Gratitude is an Attitude